doug-moen/openscad2/rfc/Complex_Geometry.md

 * Support objects with multiple materials and colours.
 * Support complex objects with micro-fine detail (more structure than can be feasibly represented by a mesh).
+* Better support for curved objects and organic forms.

 In support of complex objects, we'll add the following functionality:
 * Functional geometry: the ability to define geometric objects